awalin/awalin-sopan/projects.markdown

 # Professional Research and Publications ##

-* ML in Production: Monitoring Security ML Models in Production https://ai.sophos.com/2021/10/15/analyzing-security-ml-models-with-imperfect-data-in-production/
+* ML in Production: Monitoring Security ML Models in Production.
+[Blog version of the paper](https://ai.sophos.com/2021/10/15/analyzing-security-ml-models-with-imperfect-data-in-production/)
-* Webinar on AI for Cyber: https://www2.fireeye.com/WBNR-Artificial-Intelligence-Machine-learning-webinar-Part-II.html
+* Webinar on AI for Cyber: [Webinar](https://www2.fireeye.com/WBNR-Artificial-Intelligence-Machine-learning-webinar-Part-II.html)
-* Human in the Loop for Security ML Model: https://www.mandiant.com/resources/build-machine-learning-models-for-the-soc
+* Human in the Loop for Security ML Model.
+[Blog version of the paper](https://www.mandiant.com/resources/build-machine-learning-models-for-the-soc)
-* Panel on Threat Landscape in the Post-pandemic World at WiCyS
+* Panel on Threat Landscape in the Post-pandemic World at WiCyS.

 # Other Projects and Publications #